-By the time April rolls around, my family has reached its limits of winter-induced stir-craziness and despite all that our fair city has to offer in spring, we collectively feel desperate to get away, even for the day.
-Sure, we love joining in on one of the many super-fun Easter egg hunts or spending the day at a nearby spring festival, but nothing signifies the end of winter more than a day trip to greener pastures.
+By the time April rolls around, my family has reached its limits of winter-induced stir-craziness, and despite all that our fair city has to offer in spring, we collectively feel desperate to get away from NYC, even for the day.

-Having this list of 25 spring-inspired day trips at our fingertips gives us something to look forward to, especially with spring break for public school kids on the horizon.
-From hiking to smelling the blooms to strolling amid sculpture gardens, there is something on this list for everyone.
+Having this list of 25 spring-inspired day trips at our fingertips gives us something to look forward to, especially with spring break on the horizon.
+From hiking and farm fun to smelling the blooms to strolling amid sculpture gardens, there is something on this list for everyone.

-Note: We have a low tolerance for road trips, so for us, a day trip has to be within two hours of New York City.
+Note: We have a low tolerance for driving, so for us, a day trip has to be within two hours of New York City.
 Find more ideas in our Day Trips Guide or our Family Travel Guide.

 1. Hop a bus from Penn Station to Bear Mountain State Park.
 A go-to destination for my family every spring, this treasure trove offers beautiful hiking, the charming Trailside Museum, and even a sweet zoo.